JCPTrevillian/JCPTrevillian/README.md

 **Who am I?**
 \
 \
+*TL/DR: I love building things and collaborating with others on a team.*
+\
+\
 I am software engineer with valuable experience gained through my software engineering apprenticeship with Intuit and Anita B.
 I bring a unique combination of theoretical knowledge, hands-on training, and extraordinary professional soft skills from my previous career in Dental Management that sets me apart.
 At Intuit I worked closely with senior engineers - learning best practices during sprints while honing my skills in software development, testing, and problem-solving.